Tools & Setup

 - Rhodia A5 Webnotebooks • Dot-grid for day-to-day notetaking.
 96 sheets of 90g ivory brushed vellum.
 Works fabulously with fountain pens.

-- Lamy 2000 <F> • In matte black Makrolon as my daily driver.
+- Lamy 2000 <F> • In matte black Makrolon as my primary daily driver.

 - Rotring 600 • For the non-ink needs.